-This is true if you are in a data centric business or industry.
-Consider the whole domain space of AI, ML and forecasting as an example where the visualisation of data is very important.
+This is true if you are in a data-centric business or industry.
+Consider the whole domain space of AI, ML, and forecasting as an example where the visualization of data is very important.

-There is a vast marketplace of plugins that can make your life easier, and produce some exemplary visualisations of your data on Bubble.io.
+There is a vast marketplace of plugins that can make your life easier, and produce some exemplary visualizations of your data on Bubble.io.

 ApexCharts is one example.
-It helps developers to create beautiful and interactive visualisations for web pages and apps.
+It helps developers to create beautiful and interactive visualizations for web pages and apps.

 3. No Limit On Users, Traffic Volume, or Data Storage

-This is a huge advantage that Bubble.io offers as of today.
+This is a huge advantage that Bubble.io offers today.